 - Use combinations of glucose, sucrose, fructose and maltodextrins as carbohydrate sources.

-- Be non-carbonated and caffeine- free because carbonation can cause gastric discomfort and discourage fluid consumption during and after exercise.
-Caffeine is a diuretic and may promote dehydration.
+- Be non-carbonated because carbonation can cause gastric discomfort and discourage fluid consumption during and after exercise.